CONNECTION SENT

 Curriculum Vitae

 My name is Craig Fouts, and I am an enthusiastic scientist/engineer interested in building mathematical descriptions of living systems in the context of biomedical data.
-As a computational research engineer in the SciLifeLab at Uppsala University, I create statistical models that characterize morphology in spatial transcriptomics data.
-Previously, I worked in the New York Genome Center's Technology Innovation Lab, where I helped develop machine learning tools used to study genomic pathologies in histological spinal cord sections.
+As a doctoral student in the Biological Control Systems Lab at Imperial College London, I develop computational frameworks that characterize minimal design principles and structural motifs found in stable host-microbiome ecosystems.
+Previously, I worked in the New York Genome Center's Technology Innovation Lab, where I helped create statistical models and machine learning tools used to study genomic morphology in spatial transcriptomics data.
 Before that, I received my master's in applied mathematics from Columbia University after studying computer science and theoretical mathematics at The Ohio State University.
 Outside of research, I enjoy inline skating, playing the violin, and building cool stuff.

 Projects